genomicsclass/leanpub/manuscript/getting_started.md

 ## Installing R

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/intro/getting_started.Rmd).

 The first step is to install R. You can download and install R from the [Comprehensive R Archive Network](https://cran.r-project.org/)